 Sirius looked at his watch.
 “It’s about time for dinner,” he said.
 “You should come join me at the Gryffindor table today.”

 I grinned.
 “I’d love to,” I said.
 We started walking down to the Great Hall together, and I felt as if I were walking on clouds the whole way.
 “Today was really fun,” I told Sirius.
-It had been the weirdest date; we’d gone to the Hog’s Head, of all places, he’d made me sing, and I’d stolen his map.
+It had been the weirdest date; we’d gone to the Hog’s Head, of all places, we’d both sustained minor wounds from the Fanged Frisbee, and I’d stolen his map.
 But if I’d wanted perfect, I would have stayed with Luke.
 Sirius was the complete opposite.
 We fought, we flirted… there was never a dull moment.
 And I could be myself around him.
 So it hadn’t been the perfect romantic date, but it had been perfect for me.

 “I’d wanted to ask you out for ages, you know,” he said as we walked through the corridor.
 “If I’d known how much fun this would be, I would have asked you months ago.”